Malaika Arora Reveals Her Dream Wedding With Arjun Kapoor; Wants Her Girl Gang As Bridesmaids!

 She further shared, "I'm all about the white wedding and always have liked the concept of bridesmaids.
 They would be my closest girls, my girl gang."

-Arjun Or Malaika- Who Clicks Better Pictures
+Arjun Or Malaika - Who Clicks Better Pictures?

 Commenting on each other's photography skills, Malaika said, "He (Arjun) thinks I do a crappy job of taking his pictures.
 He clicks better pictures of me, so the pictures I take, fail in comparison."

-When Arjun Kapoor Reacted To Marriage Reports
+When Arjun Kapoor Reacted To Reports Of An Impending Wedding

 Addressing various reports regularly popping on with regards to their wedding date, the actor was quoted as saying in an interview, "I still have time.
-If I've not hidden my relationship, why will I hide my marriage?," further adding that he would let the world know whenever he ties the knot with Malaika.
+If I've not hidden my relationship, why will I hide my marriage?" further adding that he would let the world know whenever he ties the knot with Malaika.

 Inside Pics From Malaika Arora's Birthday Party: Arjun Kapoor, Kareena Kapoor & Others In Attendance